niplav/site/forecasters.md

 		* Accuracy compared to others
 		* Importance of question
 	* That incentivize collaboration and positive-sum interactions instead of information-hiding
+		* The literature on information elicitation could be useful here
 * How can we compare the skill and reliability of forecasters to one another?
 	* Metaculus at the moment does this by "who writes good comments".
 That seems inadequate.
 	* Taking into account: